xbmac2/set-match-app/README.md

 ## Change Logs

+### 07/05/2024 - Inputting player answer

+- Clicking cards adds green border to indicate select
+- Clicking cards builds array that represents player's answer which is looked for in the answer key
+- Problems with re-render of cards after player guess is checked
+- **Cards should de-select (no green border) after player answer is checked**
+- Re-consider where player guess is constructed?

 ### 30/04/2024 - Generate answer key

 - Created new CardOnBoard class to inherit Card class and include number id (may revise this)